-- MCC B.C.‘s office oversees the End Abuse Program whose primary focus are the ‘When Love Hurts‘ and ‘Home Improvement‘ groups.
+- MCC B.C.‘s office oversees the End Abuse Program whose primary focused are the ‘When Love Hurts‘ and ‘Home Improvement‘ groups.
 These groups support women who have experienced intimate partner violence, and men who are wanting to learn how to relate in healthier ways.
 Click the above links for more information.
 MCC B.C. is also available to provide consultation and assistance in cases of clergy sexual abuse and offers training on healthy pastoral boundaries.

-- MCC MB‘s office oversees the Abuse Response & Prevention.
+- MCC MANITOBA‘s office oversees the Abuse Response & Prevention.
 This program equips churches, organizations, families, and individuals with the resources, supports, and knowledge necessary to prevent and respond to abuse in trauma-sensitive ways.
 The program offers workshops, trainings, consultation, referrals, and supports groups upon request.
 See below for a list of workshops this program offers.

 This website is part of our efforts to raise awareness on topics related to family violence, sexual violence, clergy sexual abuse, and healthy boundaries and relationships .
 We hope that whether you have experienced abuse, or are wanting to lend a hand in support for those who have been abused, you will find useful information, timely encouragement, and specific tools at this site.